 Once employees are certain that they wish to apply for flexible retirement, they need to complete the Flexible Retirement Request Form (appendix 1).
 This outlines their proposal as to why they would like to work under the grounds of flexible retirement and how this may impact their team.
-All flexible retirement requests must be made at least six months before the arrangement takes effect.
+It is recommended that flexible retirement requests are made at least six months before the arrangement takes effect.
 This timeframe allows us to consult with other employees affected or to recruit a replacement.
-After completion, the employee should pass this on to their line manager for their input.
+After completion, the employee should pass this on to their line manager for their input